allenE1/practice_git/readme.txt

 git add two lines

-Creating a new branch is quick AND simple.
+Creating a new branch is quick feature simple.